Improved Membership Inference Attacks Against Language Classification Models: Introduction

+In the realm of large language models (LLM), membership inference can be assessed for different phases of the model's development, namely the pre-training and fine-tuning stages.
+Pre-training is largely performed on publicly available datasets, and the data used to train a model is often also public knowledge.
+Fine-tuning is typically performed on a smaller, proprietary dataset.
+It is therefore more common to look at the fine-tuning phase in the context of MI attacks.
+However, this framework can be applied to either of these phases.

-This paper starts by surveying relevant prior work in Section \ref{related}.
-Next, we describe our framework for improved membership inference based on small specialized attack models in Section \ref{method}.
+The paper starts by surveying relevant prior work in Section \ref{related}.
+Next, we describe our framework for improved membership inference attacks based on small specialized attack models in Section \ref{method}.
 We present our evaluation results in Section \ref{eval}.
 We discuss those results in Section \ref{disc} and conclude in Section \ref{conc}.